 A Rite of Spring

 Each February and March, Major League Baseball players head to Florida and Arizona for that annual ritual known as Spring Training.
-Veteran players and raw rookies, who may not have even know each other the year before, begin learning to work together as a unit, so they can reach their common goals.
+Veteran players and raw rookies, who may not have even known each other the year before, begin learning to work together as a unit, so they can reach their common goals.

 For ballplayers, common goals include a trip to the postseason.
 That is the single biggest measure of any baseball team’s success.

-In business, the biggest measure of success probably involves the financial rewards.
+In business, the biggest measure of success probably involves financial rewards.
 You’re in business to make money, after all.
 But as important as profitability is, there are other metrics.

 Entrepreneurs – those men and women who start with an idea and build it into something special – are just as likely to measure their success in the satisfaction they get from creating and developing.
-And companies also measure their success by their relationships to the communities they serve.
+And companies also measure their success by their relationships with the communities they serve.

 Longevity, too, is important.
 Too many companies fold after just a year or two in business.
 But there are plenty of exceptions, some of them remarkable.
 The company that makes Dixon-Ticonderoga pencils has been around since 1795, and Jim Beam traces its bourbon-making roots back to the same year.
 But that’s nothing compared to the Nisiyama Onsen Keiunkan hotel in Japan.
 According to the Guinness Book of World Records, they’ve been welcoming guests since the year 705.

 Regardless how you measure it, success stories have a common denominator: they’re the result of a team that has learned to function as a cohesive unit.
 Working together, your team can build a winning brand.

 Companies like Dixon Ticonderoga built successful teams and successful brands long before there was an Internet.
 But they’ve caught up with the times by establishing an online presence.

 An Internet presence is essential for any modern company and its brand.
 Use it to connect with your customers on a deep level: